SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮multline/multline*⟯|⟮first line left-aligned, then all center-aligned, final line right-aligned⟯|⟮h43;✫sm_2021-05-18--15-16-19-screenshot.png✫⟯

-The ⟮align/align* environment⟯ aligns ⟮parts of the equation⟯ ⟮vertically⟯ in relation to ⟮the anchor⟯, which is the ⟮c+;&amp; symbol⟯
+The ⟮align/align* environment⟯ aligns ⟮parts of the equation⟯ ⟮vertically⟯ in relation to ⟮the anchor⟯, which is the ⟮c+;＆ symbol⟯
 ⟮split⟯ is ⟮the same as⟯ ⟮the align environment⟯, but ⟮within the equation environment⟯&nbsp;

 the ⟮autobreak⟯ environment contained in ⟮the eponymous package⟯ ⟮auto inserts linebreaks into formulae⟯